-Name of the Program: Master of Commerce (M.Com) Name of the Name of the Course: ADVANCED MANAGERIAL ACCOUNTING Course Credits Course Credits No. of Hours per Week Total No. of Teaching Hours 3 Credits 3 Hrs 45 Hrs
+Name of the Program: Master of Commerce (M.Com) Name of the Course: ADVANCED MANAGERIAL ACCOUNTING Course Code :ELA06 Course Credits Course Credits No. of Hours per Week Total No. of Teaching Hours 3 Credits 3 Hrs 45 Hrs

-- ❖ To familiarize Contemporary Issues in Management Accounting - To acquaint the students with application of advanced managerial accounting techniques.
+- To familiarize Contemporary Issues in Management Accounting - To acquaint the students with application of advanced managerial accountingtechniques.